wallacebrf/Synology_Data_Scrub_Status/README.md

 <!-- ABOUT THE PROJECT -->
 ### About_the_project_Details

 The script searches for all mdRAID devices and all BTRFS devices on a Synology system.
 It will then loop through all of those devices to determine if any are actively scrubbing.
-If active scrubbing is found, all of the pertinent data is extracted and presented to the user.
+If active scrubbing is found (during scheduled scrubs, RAID rebuilds, or RAID type conversions), all of the pertinent data is extracted and presented to the user in an email.

 An email with the status of scrubbing is only sent if scrubbing is active.
 The email will contain the following information:

 1.)
-Total scrub time between all devices
+Total scrub time elapsed between all devices

 2.)
 Total scrub percentage between all devices